CloudLabs-MOC/mslearn-azure-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

 ## Lab Objectives
 In this lab, you will perform:

+## Exercise 1: Provision Azure Storage and Perform Blob Operations Using .NET
 * Task 1: Create an Azure Storage account
 * Task 2: Assign a role to your Microsoft Entra user name
 * Task 3: Create a .NET console app to create containers and items